Who We Are

 What We Do

-Weekly Practice: Our regular weekly practice includes sitting and walking meditation and discussion on Tuesday mornings and Wednesday nights.
+Weekly Practice: Our regular weekly practices on Tuesday mornings and Wednesday nights include sitting and walking meditation, and Dharma discussion.

-Days of Mindfulness and Retreats: We also host days of mindfulness each month and retreats in the Spring and the Autumn when we bring in a Dharmacharya in Thich Nhat Hanh’s tradition.
-Anyone is welcome to participate in all Sangha activities.
+Mindfulness Mornings and Retreats: We also host a mindfulness morning one Saturday a month, as well as retreats in the spring and the fall led by a Dharmacharya (teacher) in Thich Nhat Hanh’s tradition.
+Everyone is welcome to participate in all Sangha activities.

-Membership: People who are committed to a regular meditation practice, want to participate in the development of the Sangha and make a monthly financial contribution, may become regular members of BMS, by joining the Circle of Bodhisattvas.
+Membership: People who are committed to a regular meditation practice, want to participate in the development of the Sangha and make a monthly financial contribution, may become regular members of BMS by joining the Circle of Bodhisattvas.
 We are always happy to welcome new members to our community.
-Each one of us brings our unique practice and life experiences to the community, and our diversity of interests and perspectives enriches us all.
-For more information about Ongoing Practice Opportunities and Upcoming Events, please go to the Practice tab on the website.
+Each one of us brings unique practice and life experiences to the community, and our diversity of interests and perspectives enriches us all.
+For more information about ongoing practice opportunities and upcoming events, please go to the Sangha Activities page.

 From Zen Mind, Beginner's Mind by Suzuki Roshi

 The mission of Beginners Mind Sangha is to support and nurture the community of people who practice mindfulness and meditation inspired by the Buddha Dharma.
 We follow the tradition of Vietnamese Zen Master Thich Nhat Hanh who reminds us often

 that liberation from suffering and awakening to ease and joy are only available in the present moment.
 We offer activities that encourage us to live fully in the here and now, and that help to deepen our understanding and capacity for love and compassion.
 It is our sincere wish that living in this manner will reduce suffering for ourselves and for all beings.